Mongols in China: Classification

-China classifies different Mongolian groups like Buryats and Oirats into the same single category as Mongol along with Inner Mongols.
-A non-Mongolic ethnic group, the Tuvans are also classified as Mongols by China.
+China classifies various Mongolic groups, such as the Buryats and Oirats, together with the Inner Mongols under a single category of “Mongol.”
+The Chinese government also classifies the Tuvans as Mongols, despite Tuvans being a Turkic, non-Mongolic ethnic group.
 The official language used for all of these Mongols in China is a literary standard based on the Chahar dialect of Mongol.

 The ethnic classification might be inaccurate due to lack of information regarding the registering policy.

 Some populations officially classified as Mongols by the government of the People's Republic of China do not currently speak any form of Mongolic language.
 Such populations include the Sichuan Mongols (most of whom speak a form of Naic language), the Yunnan Mongols (most of whom speak a form of Loloish language), and the Mongols of Henan Mongol Autonomous County in Qinghai (most of whom speak Amdo Tibetan and/or Chinese).

+As of July 2023, official publications have avoided references to Mongolians in China and instead used the term "northern frontier culture" (bei jiang wenhua).